Consensys/hyperledger-besu-ethers/README.md

 # Pantheon

+[Pantheon](https://docs.pantheon.pegasys.tech/en/latest/#what-is-pantheon) is an open-source Ethereum client written in Java.
+It runs on the Ethereum public network, private networks, and test networks such as Rinkeby, Ropsten, and Görli.
+Pantheon implements Proof of Work (Ethash) and Proof of Authority (IBFT 2.0 and Clique) consensus mechanisms.

-This library will only work against Pantheon 1.2 and above.
+This library will only work against [Pantheon 1.2.0](https://github.com/PegaSysEng/pantheon/releases/tag/1.2.0) and above.
 It will not work against the 1.1.x releases.
 The library uses Pantheon's [JSON-RPC APIs](https://docs.pantheon.pegasys.tech/en/latest/Pantheon-API/JSON-RPC-API/) over HTTP.

 See [Pantheon Privacy](https://docs.pantheon.pegasys.tech/en/latest/Privacy/Privacy-Overview/) for more details on how Pantheon supports private transactions.